How to apply:

 - List the proposed two graduate courses to be taken in 4A/4B.

-- Once your file is complete, contact the program coordinator to advise that your application has been submitted and to note that you're applying to the “Accelerated Master’s” program.
+- Once your file is complete, contact the graduate program co-ordinator to advise that your application has been submitted and to note that you're applying to the “Accelerated Master’s” program.

 If you are offered admission you will receive a conditional offer of admission.
 The department will apply a decision of conditional admit.
 Your application status will change on Quest, Graduate Studies and Postdoctoral Affiars (GSPA) will post your offer of admission to Quest.